Assessment

 Your assessment is based on the market value of your property.
 Market value is the most probable selling price of a property, on the open market, as of a specific date, assuming a knowledgeable buyer and seller.

 Each year your assessment is based on the market conditions on July 1 of the previous year.
-For 2025, your market value is based on the real estate market as of July 1, 2024.
-The assessment also reflects the physical condition of your home as it existed on December 31, 2024.
+For 2026, your market value is based on the real estate market as of July 1, 2025.
+The assessment also reflects the physical condition of your home as it existed on December 31, 2025.
+Assessments are based on sales of similar properties occurring from July 1, 2022 to July 1, 2025

 Legislation in Alberta specifies the manner in which assessments must be prepared.
 All properties in Alberta are assessed using the same parameters and guidelines.